microsoft/LightGBM/R-package/README.md

     /bin/bash

 cd /opt/LightGBM
-Rscript -e "install.packages(c('R6', 'data.table', 'jsonlite', 'testthat'), repos = 'http://cran.rstudio.com')"
+Rscript -e "install.packages(c('R6', 'data.table', 'jsonlite', 'testthat'), repos = 'https://cran.rstudio.com')"

 sh build-cran-package.sh

 Rdevel CMD install lightgbm_*.tar.gz cd R-package/tests
-Rscriptdevel ttestthat.R
+Rscriptdevel testthat.R
 ```

 #### Valgrind

-All packages uplooaded to CRAN must be built and tested without raising any issues from `valgrind`. `valgrind` is a profiler that can catch serious issues like memory leaks and illegal writes.
+All packages uploaded to CRAN must be built and tested without raising any issues from `valgrind`. `valgrind` is a profiler that can catch serious issues like memory leaks and illegal writes.
 For more information, see [this blog post](https://reside-ic.github.io/blog/debugging-and-fixing-crans-additional-checks-errors/).

 You can replicate these checks locally using Docker.
 Note that instrumented versions of R built to use `valgrind` run much slower, and these tests may take as long as 20 minutes to run.